Priestley-Centre/Near_term_warming/analysis_figure_code/readme.txt

 Python code used to conduct the analysis and produce the figures/tables.
-Any additional data required to run this code (e.g. the CMIP6 pre-industrial control simulation GSAT data), and not listed above, is provided in the folder for the relevant figure/table.
+Any additional data required to run this code (e.g. the CMIP6 pre-industrial control simulation GSAT data), and not in one of the 'Priestley-Centre/Near_term_warming/*data' folders, is provided in the folder for the relevant figure/table.